Experimental violation of the Leggett-Garg inequality under decoherence: Acknowledgements

-This work was supported by National Fundamental Research Program,the Innovation funds from Chinese Academy of Sciences, National Natural Science Foundation of China (Grant No.60121503, 10874162) and Chinese Academy of Sciences International Partnership Project.
+We thank Dr. M.-H. Yung for helpful discussion.
+This work was supported by the National Basic Research Program of China (Grants No. 2011CB9212000), National Natural Science Foundation of China (Grant Nos.
+60921091, 10874162, 11004185), China Postdoctoral Science Foundation (Grant No. 20100470836) and the Fundamental Research Funds for the Central Universities (Grant No. WK 2030020019).